 Don’t be all “Gimme-Gimme”

 Respect is a reoccurring theme in this port for good reason.
 Just because you have big numbers or you think you are super special does not mean that people should feel honored to work with you.
 Go into meetings with a mutually beneficial attitude and you’ll get much more out of it.
 Bloggers seem to have a reputation of going to booths just to ask for free things.
 So let’s all help change that stereotype to one of friendliness, professionalism, and being easy to work with.
 Start with building relationships and you’ll go much farther!
+(Check out The Blogger Course if you want to become a successful and professional blogger)

 Take Care of Yourself